 The pressure the teenagers feel is really high, especially for competitive athletes.
 They are used to practice sport regularly, the new status changes their biological rhythm and moods; without trainings, competitions, they feel lost, empty, suspended.This depressing effect among teenagers, is a national social alarm born in Italy.
 The discomfort could change into a disturbing psycho-depressive catastrophe for the new generation all over the world.

 Rosa Mariniello (born in Ottaviano (NA) in 1970) is an photographer based in Rome.
 She studied Architecture at Federico II University of Napoli.
 She worked several years as architecture photographer in Napoli.
 In Rome she worked as set-photographer for many Italian film productions from 2006 to 2016.
 From 2011 she is member of European News Agency & G.N.S.PRESS as International photo-reporter (21-01-7192 8-IPC).
 Artist for ‘Doni’Colletion for Imago Mundi Project in 2016.
-She is working at the projects: Urban Trip(le)s, Vitiligo, Lucania, The Suspended Youth e At km 5.6.
+She is working at the projects: Urban Trip(le)s, Vitiligo, Lucania, The Suspended Youth and At km 5.6.

 Awards 2020: World Report Award (Short Story Category); Kuala Lumpur Photo Essay Project Grant; Portraits Hellerau; The Independent Photographer.